 Residents will be provided with their own fluoroscopy aprons.

-All residents have access to StatDx, an exceptional online teaching resource for residents, and all junior residents also have access to RadPrimer, another online teaching resource produced by Amyrsis.
+All residents have access to StatDx, an exceptional online teaching resource for residents.
+All junior residents also have access to RadPrimer, another online teaching resource produced by Amyris.

-Residents are also funded to attend one board review of their choosing.
-Residents will also be funded to attend at least one presentation if presenting (maximum $1500), with additional reimbursements predicated on submission of prior academic work for publication.
-One resident per year will also be funded to attend the ACR annual conference in Washington, DC.
+Residents are funded to attend one board review of their choosing.
+Residents will also be eligible for reimbursement to help pay for expenses to attend at least one meeting if presenting, with additional reimbursements predicated on submission of prior academic work for publication.
+Residents will be funded to attend the ACR annual conference in Washington, D.C.

-Our visiting professor lecture series is no in its seventh year, and includes invited local and national experts in radiology giving an hour didactic conference preceded or followed by a case-based review geared to our residents.
+Our visiting professor lecture series includes invited local and national experts in radiology giving an hour didactic conference preceded or followed by a case-based review geared to our residents.